rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 ### What
 Over the three years, the classic bike was consistently the most preferred service among all users.
 However, there were some notable shifts in docked and electric bike (e-bike) usage.
 From 2021 to 2023, docked bike usage gradually decreased from 8.2% to 2.9%.
-In contrast, e-bike usage nearly doubled over the three years, increasing from 9.7% in 2021 to 20.8% in 2023.
+In contrast, e-bike usage more than doubled over the three years, increasing from 9.7% in 2021 to 20.8% in 2023.

-For member users, docked bike recorded only one transaction in 2021 which was removed as an outlier, while e-bike usage grew steadily by approximately 10%.
+For member users, docked bikes recorded only one transaction in 2021, which was removed as an outlier, while e-bike usage grew steadily by approximately 10%.
 For casual users, docked bike usage declined as e-bike usage increased over the three years, which reflects the gradual replacement of docked bike service by e-bikes.

-As of March 2026, Capital Bikeshare no longer lists docked bike as a rental service option.
+As of March 2026, Capital Bikeshare no longer lists docked bikes as a rental service option.
 Comparing the cost of classic bikes and e-bikes, e-bikes are significantly more expensive for both member and casual users.
 For members, the annual membership includes the first 45 minutes of classic bike rental at no cost, while e-bike rides are charged at $0.15 per minute.
 For casual users, single rides cost $1 to unlock plus $0.15 per minute for classic bikes and $0.35 per minute for e-bikes.
 With a day pass ($10/day), casual users enjoy the same benefits as annual members: free unlocks, 45 minutes of free classic bike rental, and $0.15 per minute for e-bikes.
 Overall, the preference for classic bikes among both user types is likely to remain stable given the lower cost.

 <img width="530" alt="bike_type_composition by year" src="https://github.com/user-attachments/assets/efe5c75d-8b80-42ae-9a4b-b7ada05b75e4" />